corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 ### Known Issues

-In order to ensure the Penrose Sphere ringworld segments look like the Machine Shipset when completed, it was necessary to override the final stage of the megastructure `gigablackhole_ring_world_3`.
-Expect to see one entry in the error.log like this:
+In order to ensure the Penrose Sphere ringworld segments look like the Machine Shipset when completed, it was necessary to override the final stage of the megastructures `gigablackhole_ring_world_3` and `interstellar_habitat_5`.
+Expect to see two entries in the error.log like this:

 ```
 [23:42:04][graphics/pdx_entity.cpp:2546]: Duplicate of giga_ringworld_3x_seams_entity added to entity system